bengtj100/stacky-lang/README.md

 An introduction to using the Stacky interpreter, as well as a short tutorial is available in the [introductory guide](https://github.com/bengtj100/stacky-lang/blob/main/doc/Introduction.md).

-There is also a [reference manual](https://github.com/bengtj100/stacky-lang/blob/main/doc/Reference.md) as well as a documented [prelude](https://github.com/bengtj100/stacky-lang/blob/main/prelude/Prelude.sy) (a a library of standard operations written in Stacky it self.
+There is also a [reference manual](https://github.com/bengtj100/stacky-lang/blob/main/doc/Reference.md) as well as a documented [prelude](https://github.com/bengtj100/stacky-lang/blob/main/prelude/Prelude.sy) (a library of standard operations written in Stacky itself).

 There is also a list of known build and run-time [dependencies](https://github.com/bengtj100/stacky-lang/blob/main/DEPENDENCIES.md) to this project.